-The Fixed Income Fund performance benchmark is the Bloomberg Barclays U.S. Universal Index (excluding mortgage backed securities), effective August 24, 2016.
+The Fixed Income Fund performance benchmark is the Bloomberg U.S. Universal Index (excluding mortgage backed securities).
 The index consists of the U.S. Aggregate Bond Index, the U.S. High-Yield Corporate Index, the 144A Index, the Eurodollar Index, the Emerging Markets Index and the non-ERISA portion of the CMBS Index.
 Non-dollar denominated issues are excluded from the index.
-The benchmark was the Barclays U.S. Universal Index (excluding mortgage-backed securities), formerly the Lehman U.S. Universal Index (excluding mortgage-backed securities), from January 1, 2006 to August 23, 2016.
-From January 1, 2003, through December 31, 2005 the benchmark was the Lehman U.S. Aggregate Bond Index.
-Prior to January 1, 2003, the benchmark had been the Lehman Intermediate Aggregate Bond Index.
+From January 1, 2003, through December 31, 2005 the benchmark was the Bloomberg U.S. Aggregate Bond Index.
+Prior to January 1, 2003, the benchmark had been the Bloomberg Intermediate Aggregate Bond Index.

 |Sector||FIF Actual (%)||FIF Benchmark (%)||Difference (%)|

-* The negative exposure to U.S. Government is primarily the notional amount of U.S. interest rate swaps used for reducing duration.
+* Negative exposure to U.S. Government is primarily the notional amount of U.S. interest rate swaps used for reducing duration.
 Contribution to duration is a better measure of interest rate swap exposure, and the negative exposure on a percentage contribution to duration basis is in the low single digits.

 ** Other includes alternatives and cash.